What is your main task in the office?

 Share a little about yourself.

-While attending college, I met my husband who is a Kentucky native.
-He was part of MSU’s Equestrian Team, where he focused on the reining discipline.
-We both share a love for horses and hope to someday have a ranch of our own.
-Currently, we have two dogs and one cat.
+While attending MSU, I met my husband who is a born and raised Kentuckian.
+He was part of Morehead State University’s Equestrian Team, where he focused on the reining discipline.
+We both share a love for horses and hope to someday have some horses on our farm.
+For now, we currently have three dogs, three goats, and one cat.
+We grow various types of pumpkins, corn for fodder shock, and Indian corn on our farm for fall décor sales.
+We sell our goodies to our local community, as well as to our family and friends!